 OEDP forges innovation spaces through four core activities:

 Pilots: We collaborate with institutions, nonprofits, individuals and universities to deepen understanding of best practices for new collaborative models in the environmental context.

 Workshops: We (co-)host and facilitate events and collaborative spaces where we can articulate and catalyze interdisciplinary solutions.

 Research: We provide insights that identify and clarify environmentally generative actions and policies through administrative, political, scientific, legal, economic, and cultural levers.

 Narrative Building: We articulate strengthened roles for environmental and climate data through multimedia collaborations.

 To learn more about current projects and bodies of work, please visit our Initiatives page.

-The methods to collect and store environmental and scientific data and information have never been greater.
-However, the access, usability and usefulness of data require dedicated attention in order to create an environmental governance landscape where the value of community input is recognized and weighted equally.
-Conceptualized in 2019, the Open Environmental Data Project aims to address this critical point in the lifecycle of environmental governance and decision making.
-In 2020, with support from the Shuttleworth Foundation, the Project launched with a focus on building stronger environmental management and governance practices within existing systems and envisioning different futures for environmental governance in practice.
+Conceptualized in 2019, the Open Environmental Data Project (OEDP) aims to address this critical point in the lifecycle of environmental governance and decision making.
+In 2020, with support from the Shuttleworth Foundation, OEDP launched with a focus on working across sectors to envision and work towards stronger, collaborative environmental governance practices.